cheqd/did-registrar/README.md

 ## ℹ️ Overview

-The purpose of this service is to provide a [Universal Registrar driver](https://identity.foundation/did-registration/#abstract) for the `did:cheqd` DID method.
-Universal Registrar is a project to provide simple REST APIs for DID creation, update, and deactivation.
+The purpose of this service is to provide a [Universal Registrar driver](https://identity.foundation/did-registration/#abstract) for the [`did:cheqd` DID method](https://docs.cheqd.io/identity/architecture/adr-list/adr-001-cheqd-did-method).
+The Universal Registrar is a project to provide simple REST APIs for DID creation, update, and deactivation.

 ## 📖 Endpoints